JoomJunk/jjtabs/README.md

 JJ Tabs
 ======

-This plugin is still a beta - it is not available for public download on JoomJunk yet!!
+This plugin is still a alpha - it is not available for public download on JoomJunk yet!!

 JoomJunk Tabs - A PHP/jQuery tabs system designed for use on Joomla sites